tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 algorithms that are not supported in TLS 1.3.

 If an authenticator request is present, the signature algorithm MUST be chosen from one of the signature schemes present in the authenticator request.
 Otherwise, the signature algorithm used should be chosen from the "signature_algorithms" sent by the peer in the ClientHello of the TLS handshake.
-There are no available signature algorithms, then no authenticator should be constructed.
+If there are no available signature algorithms, then no authenticator should be constructed.

 The signature is computed using the chosen signature scheme over the concatenation of: